+Rapporteur’s summary:

+This question is related with Question 5.5-1, and only 7 companies give their views, it is hard to summary the common understanding, hence rapporteur suggests delaying the discussion.

 Question 5.5-3: If Option 1 is selected for Question 5.5-1, when the Rx UE rejects the SL DRX configuration included in the RRCReconfigurationSidelink, besides the new rejection cause for SL DRX, whether other information can be included in the RRCReconfigurationFailureSidelink message?